trhacknon/trhacknon.github.io/_posts/2019-5-31-Apple-Fritter.md

 title: Donut v0.9.1 "Apple Fritter" - Dual-Mode Shellcode, AMSI, and More
 ---

-*TLDR: Version v0.9.1 "Apple Fritter" of Donut has been released, including dual-mode (AMD64+x86) shellcode, AMSI bypassing for .NET v4.8, automatic version detection of payloads, better support for Program.Main().*
+*TLDR: Version v0.9.1 "Apple Fritter" of Donut has been released, including dual-mode (AMD64+x86) shellcode, AMSI bypassing for .NET v4.8, automatic version detection of payloads, and better support for Program.Main().*

 # Introduction